 Mr. Kenworthy is a frequent speaker on a variety of tax topics before Tax Executives Institute chapters and other groups across the country.
-In addition, he is a contributing author to The Transfer Pricing Answer Book 2012 and a co-author of the BNA Tax Management Portfolio No. 891-2nd, Transfer Pricing: Audits, Appeals, and Penalties.
+In addition, he is a contributing author to The Transfer Pricing Answer Book 2012 and a co-author of the BNA Tax Management Portfolio No. 6925-1st, Transfer Pricing: Document Requests and Summons Enforcement.
 Before joining Miller & Chevalier, he served as a clerk to Judge William A. Goffe of the U.S. Tax Court.
 He earned his BBA in Accounting from the University of Oklahoma and his J.D. from Southern Methodist University School of Law where he served as Managing Tax Editor of the Southwestern Law Review.

 - The Coca-Cola Company v.
 Commissioner, Tax Court Dkt.
 No. 31183-15 (section 482 adjustments related to trademark license royalties) (trial concluded May 2018).

 - Exxon Mobil Corp. v.
 United States, No. 16-cv-0921 (N.D.
-Tex.)(whether COGS reduced by the amount of section 6426(b) Alcohol Credits applied as payment of deductible fuel excise tax) (motion for summary judgment pending).
+Tex.)(whether COGS reduced by the amount of section 6426(b) Alcohol Credits applied as payment of deductible fuel excise tax).